The best language school in Brighton

 Lady Gaga, the amazing American singer, songwriter and actress, has been described as a “post-modern diva” who combines elements of Madonna, David Bowie and Freddie Mercury.
 Now that’s a pretty impressive description!
 But we think Lady Gaga can also teach you something important about learning English as a second language and speaking it whilst you’re in England.

-When Lady Gaga was interviewed in the England in October 2016 on the BBC, a lot of newspapers commented how she found it very difficult to speak, and that the interview was awkward for the interviewer.
+After the second interview on the BBC, a lot of newspapers commented how she found it very difficult to speak, and that the interview was awkward for the interviewer.
 Not so.
 In fact, it says more about her personality.
 She’s a very successful artist, she’s deeply creative, she is empowered and strong, and yet, sometimes she hesitates and stumbles over her words.

 You hear her saying “err….” quite a lot.
 She speaks quite slowly at times.
 She doesn’t always speak in full sentences, but also uses sentence segments.
 Short phrases.
 She sometimes pauses, repeats a word or two.
 At the end of the BBC interview, she takes a really long time to think about what she has been asked.
 Partly because she wants to get her phrase exactly right, partly because there are some things she doesn’t want to say.